AymanDeepMind/Video-Downloader/README.md

 # ADM Video Downloader

-A powerful, cross-platform video downloader application that allows you to download videos and audio from various online platforms with customizable quality options.
+A powerful Windows video downloader application that allows you to download videos and audio from various online platforms with customizable quality options.

 ![ADM Video Downloader Screenshot](screenshots/app_screenshot.png)